-The Contractor is required to utilize a menu planning software product that is compatible with the SDDC food service operations to meet the demands of the patients and clients served.
+The Contractor is required to utilize a menu planning software product that is compatible with the SDDC food service operations to meets the dietary demands of the patients and clients served through an approval process.
+The Registered Dietician will have access to SDDC's electronic health record.
+This process is approved by SDDC's Operations Manager.
 The dietary software used by Contractor must have capability of interfacing with SDDC's electronic health record, MyAvatar by Netsmart.
 The Contractor will be responsible for the costs to interface with MyAvatar and provide technical project management to work with Netsmart to establish that interface.
 The interface must be implemented no later than six (6) months after the contract start date.